 After the 7th Lock, you will approach Broom Bridge in a setting that nearly lets you forget you are still in Dublin.
 On the theme of forgetting, the bridge is officially named Rowan Hamilton Bridge but it never seems to be called that.
 The famous mathematician was out for a walk with his wife here in 1843 when inspiration overtook him.
 Not having pencil and paper ready he immediately scratched the formula he had arrived at into the stones of Broom Bridge.
 His wife must have been thrilled to know she was such captivating company.

 You will not be thrilled by the stretch of the Royal Canal leading to Reilly's Bridge, it is not Dublin's prettiest stretch.
 But, afterward, the scenery becomes rural again, with the odd shaggy horse thrown in.
 Pass the 8th and 9th Lock plus the ever-present anglers and you will arrive at Longford Bridge.
 The Halfway House is nearby if you are in need of refreshment - and at this point in your long walk, you might choose to take the train back to Dublin's city center from Ashtown Station.

 The Navan Road Interchange

-Should you wish to carry on you will now pass the 10th and 11th Lock - the last being a rather complicated lock to negotiate a steep rise.
+Should you wish to carry on you will now pass the 10th and 11th Lock - the last being a rather complicated lock to negotiate on a steep rise.
 The historic Ranelagh Bridge coming up next seems to make no sense, it was simply preserved when the nearby modern Dunsink Bridge was built.
 But all this will not have you prepared for the spectacular Navan Road Interchange, completed in 1996.